Unleash/unleash/website/docs/reference/login-history.md

 - Identify failed login attempts and investigate the cause
 - Debug misconfigured authentication providers

-The login history is mutable: You can [remove individual login attempts or clear the entire history](../how-to/how-to-download-login-history.mdx#deleting-login-history-events) by deleting all of them.
+The login history is mutable: You can remove individual login events or clear the entire history by deleting all of them.

 Finally, the login history can be downloaded ([how do I download my Unleash login history](../how-to/how-to-download-login-history.mdx)) for external backups, audits, and the like.